AndrasKovacs/staged-fusion/README.md

 restrictions on what we can do, and we have a distinction between *top-level* and *local* things.

-Another example, for a top-local disambiguation of stages in TH:
+An example for a top-local disambiguation of stages in TH:

     e :: Up Bool
 	e = let b = True in [||b||]